kdroidFilter/ComposeNativeTray/README.md

 ## 📄 License

 This library is licensed under the MIT License.
-The Linux module uses LGPL v2.1.
+The Linux module uses Apache 2.0
 ## 🤝 Contribution

 Contributions are welcome!
 Feel free to: